zohayb23/pvtr-github-repo/README.md

 As possible, the goal is to work on the OSPS Baseline maturity levels from the lowest to highest.

-## Usage
+## GitHub Actions Usage

+We've pushed an image to docker hub for use in GitHub Actions.
+Many tests are currently pending implementation, and only `Maturity Level 1` is currently recommended for use.

+You will need to set up a GitHub peronal access token with the repository read permissions.
+This token should be added to your config file, or — if using the example pipeline below — as a secret in your repository.

-### GitHub Actions Example
+### Example GHA Setup

-We are currently running this plugin to scan multiple repositories at once in the `privateerproj` GitHub organization.

 - [Config](https://github.com/privateerproj/.github/blob/main/.github/workflows/osps-baseline.yml)
 - [Workflow Definition](https://github.com/privateerproj/.github/blob/main/.github/pvtr-config.yml)
 - [Action Results](https://github.com/privateerproj/.github/actions/runs/13691384519/job/38285134201)

-### Running the latest changes
+## Local Development

-While development is ongoing, the best way to run the plugin is to pull the code locally and run the local Dockerfile.
+While working on tests, the best way to run the plugin is via `go run . debug --service=<your-service>`.
+Ensure your local `config` file is set up correctly beforehand.

+You may also pull the code locally and run the local Dockerfile:

 1. Pull the repo
 2. Modify `example-config.yml` to use your values, and rename it to `config.yml`